practice-dump/RnD/Learning_from_paper/GPT3/readme.md

-This contains learning I gather from [Language models are few short learners](https://arxiv.org/pdf/2005.14165.pdf)  aka GPT3 paper
+This contains learning I gather from [Language models are few short learners](https://arxiv.org/pdf/2005.14165.pdf)  aka GPT3 paper which shouldn't be a google search away

 To read after this